 San Onofre & Beyond

-The Samuel Lawrence Foundation aims to create and support a multi-faceted and multi-sectored collaboration to consider alternatives that ensure safe nuclear waste storage at the San Onofre Nuclear Generating Station.
-SLF is determined to facilitate a consensus-building process that breaks through this current barrier by synthesizing the research and expertise of global nuclear scientists and industry experts and engaging public officials, citizens, and activists to create informed solutions.
-By operating at the intersection of nuclear science, community engagement, and politics, SLF is cultivating a more positive climate for local, regional, and national collaboration nuclear energy issues.
-See our Nuclear Safety Section for more
+The Samuel Lawrence Foundation aims to create and support a multi-faceted and multi-sectored collaboration to consider alternatives that ensure safe nuclear waste storage at the closed San Onofre Nuclear Generating Station.
+SLF is determined to facilitate a consensus-building process that breaks through the current barriers to solutions by synthesizing the research and expertise of global nuclear scientists and industry experts.
+We also engage public officials, citizens, and advocates to create informed solutions.
+By operating at the intersection of nuclear science, community engagement, and politics, SLF cultivates a positive climate for local, regional, and national collaboration on nuclear energy issues.
+See our Nuclear Safety section.

 Mission: To inspire youth to save our planet

-TOP to TOP is an organization that seeks to inspire all children for a better future.
-A Swiss family, along with volunteers, share the joy of sport and environmental action and protect the climate while educating young people all over the world.
-By boat, by foot, and by bike, the family delivers critical messages of climate change and continues to build a strong network of global ambassadors to protect our climate.
-They have educated over 100,000 students across the globe on the benefits of recycling, reducing waste, and limiting carbon footprint.
-Their global climate expeditions over the 7-seas and 7-summits is truly groundbreaking.
+TOP to TOP seeks to inspire all children for a better future.
+The Swiss family, along with volunteers, share and spread the joy of sports and environmental action.
+Through various means of travel, the family delivers critical messages of climate change and continues to build a strong network of global ambassadors to protect our climate.
+They have educate over 100,000 students on the benefits of recycling, reducing waste, and limiting carbon footprint.
+Their global climate expeditions across the 7-seas and 7-summits are truly groundbreaking.

 Check out TOP to TOP’s latest campaign: Save the Arctic